 ADHD in children is a serious and often misunderstood condition.
-Luckily, there are a number of effective treatments available, including therapy, bio-feedback, and meditation.
+Luckily, some effective treatments are available, including therapy, bio-feedback, and meditation.

 Stress can be a trigger for children with ADHD.
 It can cause them to become hyperactive, have difficulty concentrating, and be impulsive.
 Stress can also make it hard for them to get along with others.

-Behavioral therapy can help children with ADHD learn how to better control their impulses and emotions.
-Bio-feedback can help them learn to better regulate their own physiology.
+Behavioral therapy can help children with ADHD better control their impulses and emotions.
+Bio-feedback can help them learn to regulate their physiology better.
 Meditation can help them focus their attention and develop a more positive outlook on life.

-All of these treatment options have been shown to be effective in treating ADHD in children.
+All of these treatment options are effective in treating ADHD in children.
 If your child is struggling with ADHD, talk to your doctor about which option may be right for them.

-In conclusion, these 14 natural supplements and lifestyle changes can help children with ADHD in a variety of ways.
-They can improve focus, concentration, and energy levels while also helping to reduce impulsivity and hyperactivity.
-If you are looking for a natural way to help your child with ADHD, talk to your doctor about these supplements.
+In conclusion, these 14 natural supplements and lifestyle changes can help children with ADHD in various ways.
+They can improve focus, concentration, and energy levels while helping reduce impulsivity and hyperactivity.
+If you are looking for a natural way to help your child with ADHD, talk to your holistic healthcare provider about these supplements.